 Nancy Gertig -OSSEO, MI

-The first art class I ever took was in clay.
-I was seven years old.
-I've loved clay ever since.
-I love the feel of it.
+The first art class NANCY GERTG ever took was in clay.
+She was seven years old and has loved clay ever since.
+“I love the feel of it.
 I love the smell of it.
 I love to be able to make it into all kinds of forms.
-It still amazes me that I can take a lump of brown clay and turn it into a usable piece of pottery that someone will eat or drink from, or bake in and feel joy each time they pick it up.
+It still amazes me that I can take a lump of brown clay and turn it into a usable piece of pottery that someone will eat or drink from, or bake in and feel joy each time they pick it up,” Nancy relates.

-We'd like to thank all of you who have bought our pottery over the years.
+"We'd like to thank all of you who have bought our pottery over the years.
 If you are near our area please stop by our studio and gallery.
 If we are at a show near you please come see us.
-Our studio and gallery is open when we are at home.
-Please call in advance to make sure we are available, (517) 523-2229 or you can e-mail us at: email@example.com
+Our studio and gallery is open when we are at home".
+Please call in advance to make sure they are available, (517) 523-2229 or you can e-mail at: firstname.lastname@example.org